openstack/nova/api-guide/source/general_info.rst

    is created it has some disk storage available, but that is considered ephemeral, as it is destroyed when the server is destroyed.
 A volume can be attached to a server, then later detached and used by another server.
-   Volumes are created and managed by the Cinder service, though the Nova API can proxy some of these calls.
+   Volumes are created and managed by the Cinder service.
+   For additional info, see
+   :nova-doc:`Block device mapping <user/block-device-mapping.html>`

 -  **Quotas**